hornos/shf3/README.md

     vasp.guide
     (other application specific inputs)

-Since the budapest machine have a different architecture Alice changes the folloing lines in `vasp.job`:
+Since the budapest machine have a different architecture Alice changes the following lines in `vasp.job`:

     SCKTS=2
     CORES=12